Behnam-Asadi/deep-fourier-net/README.md

 - Proposing a novel image generative model that relies on the same idea behind the compression task.

 # Image Compression

+In the first step, we will show that it is possible to compress images in a network that consists of a composition of many low-frequency sine and cosine functions in a relatively low dimensional space.
+This network is trained on just one image.
+It treats each image as a 2-dimensional function.
+It gets the position of each pixel of an image and outputs the corresponding pixel value —either a scalar for a black-and-white image or an RGB value for a colour image.
+After the training process is done, the weights of the network are a compressed copy of the input image, which means that instead of the image itself, we can save the network and use it to reconstruct the image.
+Also, not that reconstruction is fast and can be done in parallel for each pixel.
+To reconstruct the image, we give the position of each pixel as input of the model and output is the value of that pixel.